Rhythm Nation 1814 (film)

-The music video for recording artist Janet Jackson's single "Rhythm Nation" was directed by Dominic Sena.
-It was filmed as part of the long-form video Rhythm Nation 1814 film at a power plant located in Pasadena, California.
+Rhythm Nation 1814 is a 1989 American musical short film based on Janet Jackson's fourth studio album of the same name.
+Directed by Dominic Sena, the film notably includes the music video for "Rhythm Nation", as well as the videos for "Miss You Much" and "The Knowledge".
+It was filmed at a power plant located in Pasadena, California.
 The video is notable for its "post-apocalyptic" warehouse setting, the unisex black military-style uniforms in which Jackson and her dancers were outfitted, and its choreography, considered to "set the template for hundreds of videos to come in the Nineties and aughts".
-The "Rhythm Nation" video premiered on September 16, 1989, to coincide with the release of Jackson's fourth studio album, Janet Jackson's Rhythm Nation 1814 (1989).
+The film premiered on MTV on September 16, 1989, coinciding with the release of the album, and was also later released on VHS and LaserDisc by A&M Video.

-The video's outfit has received various tributes, being displayed at Walt Disney World theme park, Rock & Roll Hall of Fame's "Women Who Rock: Vision, Passion, Power" exhibit, and the National Museum of Women in the Arts.
-A wax figure of Jackson wearing the outfit was also included in Madame Tussaud's exhibits in Hollywood and New York City, as well as Tussaud's Rock Circus exhibit in London.
-The song and choreography is also a mainstay at talent shows worldwide, and has been performed at The X Factor, Britain's Got Talent, and America's Best Dance Crew, with an Australian music show also named after the song.
+It won multiple accolades, including MTV's Video Vanguard Award for Jackson's impact on entertainment.
 Various actors and choreographers, including Wade Robson and Travis Payne, have cited Jackson and the "Rhythm Nation" routine as a primary influence to their careers.

-It won multiple accolades, including MTV's Video Vanguard Award for Jackson's impact on entertainment.
-Entertainment Weekly considered the video "legendary", and Rolling Stone included it in a list of 10 Favorite Dancing Musicians, calling Jackson "a brilliant dancer" who it said "arguably had a greater long-term impact on the choreography of contemporary music videos" even more so than her own brother Michael Jackson had had.
+Entertainment Weekly considered the video "legendary", and Rolling Stone included it in a list of 10 Favorite Dancing Musicians, calling Jackson "a brilliant dancer”.
 The publication also titled it "the gold standard for dystopian dance pop music videos", featuring "some of the most memorable choreography in pop video history".
-The Los Angeles Times considered Janet's choreography to be "even more enthralling" than those of her contemporaries.

 The long-form video won a Grammy Award for Best Long Form Music Video in 1990.
+The home video release has been certified two-times platinum by the Recording Industry Association of America (RIAA) for shipments of 200,000 units.